Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Introduction

 \subsection{Organization}

 The rest of the paper is organized in the following way.
-In the next section, we discuss the microscopic models leading to both single-flavored and valley-degenerate QBTs, and all possible mass orders therein, see Tables~\ref{tab-2} and~\ref{tab-3}.
-Topological defects, such as vortex and skyrmions, and the bound states in their cores are discussed in Sec.~\ref{sec:topologicaldefects}.
-Sec.~\ref{sec:cliffordaalgebra} is devoted to the derivation of the internal algebra among competing orders in the defect cores using the real representation of the Clifford algebra.
-We support these findings through some concrete examples in Sec.~\ref{sec:examples}, and summarize the results in Sec.~\ref{sec:summary}.
-Additional discussions are relegated to the appendices.
+In the next section, we discuss the microscopic models leading to both single-flavored and valley-degenerate QBTs, and all possible mass orders therein.
+See also Tables~\ref{tab-2} and~\ref{tab-3}.
+Topological defects, such as vortices and skyrmions, and the bound states in their cores are discussed in Sec.~\ref{sec:topologicaldefects}.
+Section~\ref{sec:cliffordaalgebra} is devoted to the derivation of the internal algebra among competing orders in the defect cores using the real representation of the Clifford algebra (constituted by real matrices).
+We support these findings through a plethora of concrete physically relevant examples in Sec.~\ref{sec:examples}, and summarize the results in Sec.~\ref{sec:summary}.
+Readers only interested in physical examples may wish to skip Secs.~\ref{sec:QBTmassgeneral}-\ref{sec:cliffordaalgebra} containing algebraic structure and internal symmetry of mass orders, and directly go to Sec.~\ref{sec:examples}.
+Additional discussions are relegated to two appendixes.
+Specifically, in Appendix~\ref{append:quadratic-minimal} we show that QBT in time-reversal symmetric systems can be devoid of doubler.
+In Appendix~\ref{append:so5so4}, we review the Lie algebras of SO(5) and SO(4) groups.